-Inspired by the promising results obtained in early experiments, various groups are developing more substantial high-performance distributed computing testbeds and applications.
-However, their ability to use these systems for production purposes depends crucially on the availability of appropriate security mechanisms.
+The use of high-performance networks to couple geographically distributed supercomputers, database systems, specialized scientific instruments, etc., is enabling novel applications in areas such as collaborative engineering, computer-enhanced instrumentation, and ultra-large-scale scientific simulation [2, 3].
+However, widespread use of such applications depends crucially on the availability of appropriate security mechanisms.
 Owners of resources require authentication mechanisms to protect themselves against malicious users.
 Users of resources may also demand authentication of resources, in order to protect themselves against spoofing by malicious resource providers.
-Users will often need to ensure that the integrity and confidentiality of data communicated between resources are not compromised, particularly when communication occurs over public networks.
-Other forms of attack can also be of concern, such as denial of service attacks against applications that use supercomputers to control remote devices.
+Users will often need to ensure that the integrity and confidentiality of